becomingdrbomb/becomingdrbomb/README.md

 -  and building virtual agents for communication using Microsoft Power Platform.
 -💡In the near future, I look forward crafting data projects that empowers social/cultural/geological narratives that address community information needs.
 - 💞️ I’m looking to collaborate on proejects promoting data literacy, careers in data science, and providing educational resources for emerging and transitioning professionals.
 - 📫 How to reach me ...
-Tierranicole.T@memphis.edu
+Tierranicole.Taylor@memphis.edu or @becomingdrbomb on all socials.